Document

 Document snapshot

-We cannot mutate the snapshot, but we may fetch a new snapshot, or we may subscribe to receive new snapshots in realtime on document mutation/deletion.
+We may subscribe to receive snapshots in realtime on document change.

 work with the snapshot and the underlying document.